mwaugh0328/heterogeneous-agent-trade/README.md

 - [ha-trade-solution.jl](./code/julia/ha-trade-solution.jl) provides method to solve the household problem in one country, find the stationary distribution within a country, find a world equilibrium.

+- [two-country.ipynb](./notebooks/two-country.ipynb) is a jupyter notebook that runs through a two country example of how (some) things work.

 ---